-Core Courses (These courses are taken by all students)
+Core Courses (taken by all students)

-SOC 2001 Sociological Theory I
+Sociological Theory I & II

 This course aims to introduce students to modern debates in sociological theory.
-It examines both symbolic interactionism, through the work of Mead, Goffman and Blumer, and functionalism, through the contributions of Parsons and Merton.
+It examines both Symbolic Interactionism, through the work of Mead, Goffman and Blumer, and Functionalism, through the contributions of Parsons and Merton.
 Contemporary critiques of these approaches and their further elaboration are also addressed.